Femoroacetabular Impingement (FAI)

 CNOS, PC has the area’s most experienced Orthopaedic Surgeon in Hip Arthroscopy to treat FAI, Dr. Benjamin Bissell.
 A board certified Orthopaedic Surgeon, with fellowship training in Sports Medicine, Dr. Bissell has performed hundreds of arthroscopic procedures.
 He is a graduate of the University of Nebraska-Omaha College of Medicine, and completed his orthopaedic sports medicine/ shoulder fellowship at the University of Michigan.
 Dr. Bissell sees patients for a range of sports medicine injuries and general orthopaedics, including shoulder, knee and hip conditions.

 We know you have a choice when it comes to choosing a specialized healthcare facility.
 At CNOS, our mission is improving health.
-We focus on the prevention, diagnosis and treatment of bones, joints, muscles, nerves and the brain.
-Our multidisciplinary approach to quality care includes integrating medical and surgical specialities, rehabilitation, and full diagnostic capabilities.
+We focus on the prevention, diagnosis and treatment of bones, joints, muscles, nerves, spine and the brain.
+Our multidisciplinary approach to quality care includes integrating medical and surgical specialities, rehabilitation, and full diagnostic capabilities for sports medicine, podiatry, and rheumatology.
 The CNOS team is dedicated to providing you with the expertise you need to live a better, longer, improved life.